casassg/events-landing/_posts/2020-10-01-antiracism.md

 We believe work needs to be done in fostering an inclusive community for folks who have been historically marginalized for reasons excluding race, but do not want to pat ourselves on the back for "diversifying our student community" without a concentrated effort on ensuring BIPOC feel included and able to be their genuine selves.
 Therefore, a large focus on this page pertains to antiracism.

 ## Why does this page exist?
 White privilege is interwoven into the DNA of academia.
 Costs of attending universities are rising as state funding is decreasing, which disproportionately excludes poor folks-- many of which are non-white folks in large part due to the inability to accumulate generational wealth thanks to slavery and the oppression that has remained long after its formal abolition.
 The process of having to apply and be accepted allows gatekeepers to maintain our power, making inclusion of oppressed folks even more difficult.
 The concept of "meritocracy" in the American university assumes that applications are coming from folks on equal playing ground.
+See [this paper](https://arxiv.org/abs/2009.14258) from Abeba Birhane and Olivia Guest for their wisdom on decolonizing computational sciences.

 Beyond that, Black and brown folks are being disproportionately killed by law enforcement officers.
 As technologists, our field is playing an increasing role in this marginalization.
 As humans, Black lives matter.
 Black lives are valuable.
 It's as simple as that.

 See [this article](https://newrepublic.com/article/121382/forgotten-racist-past-american-universities) for more information on the history of whiteness in academia.

-## Actions Taken since June 1 (last updated October 1, 2020)
+## Actions Taken since June 1 (last updated October 7, 2020)
 We have started taking action to dismantle white supremacy in our department in a few ways, though this list is both incomplete and insufficient.

 * The Computer Science department has named [Claire Monteleoni](https://www.colorado.edu/cs/claire-monteleoni) as our new Associate Chair of Inclusive Excellence.